bwakedavis/bwakedavis.github.io/content/blog/java/index.markdown

 Strings use double quotes
 Characters can use single quote
-Compile and run application using the run button on intelj idea or by using the terminal.
+Compile and run application using the run button on intelij idea or by using the terminal.
 ```bash